myntzu/SQL-Database/README.md

-# Oracle-SQL-Database
+# Oracle-SQL-Database (RDBMS)
-To create, retrieve, manipulate and query data from SQL Databases as part of coursework projects for Database Fundamentals Course (2019)
+To write, retrieve, manipulate and query data written in Oracle SQL scripting language as part of coursework projects for Database Fundamentals Course (2019)